Inno97/NES_tetris/notes.md

 > Updated the notebook with the current code.
 The notebook does not rely on external scripts, and
 > code will need to be ported over without referencing other local scripts or config.
 Verified on
 > Colab.

+3. Changed features and rewards
+> Changed features and rewards as per the rough notes, in order to experiment and play around to
+> get a better performing agent.

+4. Add some plots for training
+> Added some simple graph plots of the data to visualize lines cleared, rewards and score.

+# Pending Changes

 ## Stuff to Implement